Kalana-Pankaja/sakura/README.md

 - AI audio generation powered by [GoAPI.ai](https://goapi.ai/)
 - Icons and emojis for enhanced user experience

+## ⏭️ Futher developments

+- The product is made until the audio generate but the SUNO AI but the lyrics are generate via Claude AI tools .
+Due to the fact that we need addditional licensing issues and also need to pay to get those API accessing that part of the software is not currently working.
+But all the code development that need to integrate suno Ai is coded in the dev-chanith branch and you can refer that part on it.
+- Futher the downloading ability of files needs to be added after audio generation
 ---

 **Transform your emotions into music with Sakura 🌸**